damolinx/vscode-macros/README.md

 ### Chat Participant (VS Code)

 In VS Code, the extension provides the `@macros` [chat particpant](https://code.visualstudio.com/api/extension-guides/ai/chat).
-This assistant is a domain expert in macro development and understands the constraints of the macro runtime — such as avoiding export, not using top‑level await, selecting the correct language, and respecting macro directives.
+This assistant is a domain expert in macro development and understands the constraints of the macro runtime, such as avoiding export, not using top‑level await, selecting the correct language, and respecting macro directives.

 The chat participant can also save and execute macros directly from a prompt, enabling end‑to‑end workflows.
 Results vary by model size: larger models like *Claude Sonnet 4.5* and *GPT‑5* perform reliably, while lighter models may struggle with generation.